rmusser01/Infosec_Reference/Draft/Interesting Things Useful stuff.md

 [OSINT Through Sender Policy Framework Records](https://community.rapid7.com/community/infosec/blog/2015/02/23/osint-through-sender-policy-framework-spf-records)

 [Smart TV Security - #1984 in 21 st century](https://cansecwest.com/slides/2013/SmartTV%20Security.pdf)
 * This talk is more about security bugs and rootkits than about firmware for TVs.
-This talk more covers rootkits than security bugs and exploitation thereof, as theyíre not different to traditional techniques.
+This talk more covers rootkits than security bugs and exploitation thereof, as they‚Äôre not different to traditional techniques.
 This talk is about general security issues of all Smart TV vendors.

 [Postcards from a Post-XSS World - Michael Zalewski](http://lcamtuf.coredump.cx/postxss/#dangling-markup-injection)
 * This page is a rough collection of notes on some of the fundamental alternatives to direct script injection that would be available to attackers following the universal deployment of CSP or other security mechanisms designed to prevent the execution of unauthorized scripts.
 I hope to demonstrate that in many cases, the capabilities offered by these alternative methods are highly compatible with the goals of contemporary XSS attacks.